 Rejected twice but still not giving up

-After graduating from RMIT, Minh took on the role of Child Development and Special Education Specialist at Saigon Children's Charity, where he was in charge of cyber safety projects and managed the Special Education Program's communications channels.
+After graduating from RMIT, Minh took on the role of Child Development and Special Education Specialist at Saigon Children's Charity.
+There, Minh was responsible for projects related to online safety and managing the communication channels of the Special Education Program.

-In addition to his work at Saigon Children's Charity, Minh also serves as a mentor to students at a vocational training center for autistic youth, and teaches Aikido to students with Down syndrome at PEAWIL.
+Besides her work at Saigon Children's Charity, Minh also serves as a mentor for students at a vocational training center for autistic children, and teaches Aikido to students with Down syndrome at the PEAWIL organization.

-Determined to overcome his own limits, Hoang Nhat Minh applied for the Australian Government Scholarship, one of the most prestigious and competitive scholarships.
+Determined to push his limits, Hoang Nhat Minh applied for the Australian Government Scholarship, one of the most prestigious and competitive scholarships.

-The journey to win the scholarship lasted three years, and Minh was rejected twice, but he did not give up.
-Instead, he kept perfecting his application, learning from his failures, and coming back stronger after each attempt.
+Minh's journey to win the scholarship lasted three years, with two rejections, but he didn't give up.
+Instead, he continuously improved his application, learned from his failures, and came back stronger after each attempt.

 Minh dreams of building a more inclusive society where everyone is empowered to reach their full potential (Photo: Quan Dinh).

-On his third attempt, Minh succeeded and officially became the recipient of the Australian Government Scholarship.
-He was particularly impressed by the program’s person-centred approach, which allows students with disabilities to bring a support person with them throughout their studies.
+On his third attempt, Minh succeeded and officially became the recipient of the Australian Government scholarship.
+He was particularly impressed with the program's people-centered approach, which allows students with disabilities to bring a support person with them throughout their studies.

-This year, Minh will begin his Master of Education at Flinders University (Australia), focusing on three main areas: Special and Inclusive Education, School Counselling and Educational Management.
-Minh hopes to use this knowledge to promote inclusive education policy reform in Vietnam.
+This year, Minh will begin a Master of Education program at Flinders University (Australia), focusing on three main areas: Special Education and Inclusive Education, School Counseling, and Educational Management.
+Minh hopes to use this knowledge to promote reforms in inclusive education policies in Vietnam.

 After completing his master's program, Minh plans to spend two to four years working in Singapore or Malaysia, countries known for their advanced inclusive education systems.